-Jam City acquires Bingo Pop maker Uken
+Jam City acquires Bingo Pop maker from Uken (updated)

-Mobile game publisher Jam City continued its acquisition spree today as it announced the purchase of Bingo Pop maker Uken Games in Toronto.
+Mobile game publisher Jam City continued its acquisition spree today as it announced the purchase of the Bingo Pop game from Uken Games in Toronto.

-Los Angeles-based Jam City has now acquired three game studios this year — including Disney’s Emoji Blitz mobile game studio in Glendale, California, and Brainz in Bogotá, Colombia.
+Los Angeles-based Jam City has now acquired three game assets this year — including Disney’s Emoji Blitz mobile game studio in Glendale, California, and Brainz in Bogotá, Colombia.
 These deals could potentially help shore the company’s user base and finances in advance of a rumored initial public offering.

-The Uken Games team will add dozens of people to Jam City’s previous 650-plus employee base.
+The Uken Games Bingo Pop team will add dozens of people to Jam City’s previous 650-plus employee base.
 Terms of the deal were not disclosed.
+Uken Games CEO Chris Ye said in an email that 42 team members will join Jam City, but Uken Games will still have 68 people working on other games that Jam City did not purchase.

 “We are really excited to expand our operations to Toronto,” said Josh Yguado, president of Jam City, in an interview with GamesBeat.
 “It’s a super exciting, fast-growing tech market.
 And the team is one of the best we’ve worked with.”